 Plastic rules the world in today’s life.
 Look around at everything in your home, at your living room, kitchen to the bathroom, you cannot avoid products which are made from plastics.
 In this modern and advance life, plastics are used in our daily routine as they are readily usable, easy dispose off , cheap, strong and light factor and we seem to be unable to do without it.
 However, how many of us are actually aware about its harmful effects?

 Since the plastics are non-biodegradable material, so they photo-degrade and break-up into small pieces until they become plastic dust, which remains in the environment.
 According to an estimate, more than 100 million tones of plastic is produced every year all over the world.
 Plus, the plastic thrown into drainage can result in blockage causes flood in local areas in cities as experienced in Mumbai, India, 1998.
 Another harmful effect is the particles of plastic make their way into oceans, polluting the water and is toxic to sea life.
 This plastic can affect marine wildlife in two important ways: by entangling creatures, and by being eaten.
-A recent US report concluded that more than 100000 marine mammals die each year in the world's oceans by eating or becoming entangled in plastic rubbish, and the position is worsening World-wide, 75 marine bird species are known to eat plastic articles.
+A recent US report concluded that more than 100000 marine mammals die each year in the world's oceans by eating or becoming entangled in plastic rubbish

 “ When the same new and used polycarbonate drinking bottles were exposed to boiling hot water, BPA, an environmental estrogen, was released 55 times more rapidly than before exposure to hot water” a study by The Scott Belcher, PhD, and his team found.
 Letting the water bottles heat up in the sun and heating leftover in the microwave in containers can cause chemicals leeching into your food and drink packaging.
 Even when buying food-grade plastics, caution is advised.
 Most plastics meant for food storage have a triangle with a number in it on the bottom.
 This is a code for recycling the different plastics.
 Each plastic is represented by a number, and some numbers are safer than others for food storage.